Dresses with Pants — Really?

 What are your thoughts about wearing dresses over pants?
 Have an idea or question?
 Leave me a comment.
 I read and respond to them all.

 Patty Buccellato is an image coach and founder of Refined Images.
 She brings extensive knowledge and expertise to her work with men and women individually, as well as with corporate employee groups.

-Patty established Refined Images in 1994, and while her studio is based in Bloomfield Hills, Michigan, you’ll find her serving clients throughout North America in their homes, offices — and, yes, even in shopping malls!
-To get your FREE copy of Patty’s “How to Shop Like a Stylist,” visit www.RefinedImages.net or contact Patty.
+Patty established Refined Images in 1994, and while her studio is based in Rochester Hills, Michigan, you’ll find her serving clients throughout North America in their homes, offices (normally), and… well, currently on Zoom!
+To get your FREE copy of Patty’s eBook “The Wardrobe Simplifier” visit Refined Images or contact Patty.

 Go here to claim your FREE eBook!